 What do I think about it?

-A lot.
-The opportunity to sell my video courses and tutorials on the Amazon platform is simply too good to pass.
-I was even personally contacted by the Seattle-based company a few weeks ago about Amazon Video Direct.
-They were particularly interested in my dual strategy of creating courses and e-books, specifically Kindle.Amazon's new Video Direct platform is a game changer for online course creators Click To Tweet
+I thought the opportunity to sell my video courses and tutorials on the Amazon platform is simply too good to pass.
+I was even personally contacted by the Seattle-based company about Amazon Video Direct.
+I spoke at length to three Amazon employees who all seemed excited and committed to the platform.

 Remember, there are very few online video platforms that require exclusivity.
 So you can have the same videos on YouTube, Udemy and, now, Amazon Video Direct.

 Remember, this isn’t YouTube where a 13-year-old can set up an account and upload a video from their phone in seconds.
 Amazon wants serious video creators and, maybe for this reason, the signing up process takes 10 minutes or so.
 A small barrier to entry to dissuade the amateurs.

 Here is a video I made of the account creation process at Amazon Video Direct.

 - Log in at videodirect.amazon.com using the credentials (email and password) associated with your Kindle Direct Publishing account, your existing Amazon account or create a new one.

 - Review and electronically accept the Contractual Agreement.